Kuddus/github-demo/README1.md

 # Read Me file
 ## Introduction
-It is introduction file for git hub project and it is a very useful file for github project It is introduction file for git hub project and it is a very useful file for github project
+It is introduction file for git hub project and it is a very useful file for github project
 ## How to contribute

 This id s a It is deployment projest for github testing project